Knowledge Graph Generator Guide for Source-Grounded Maps

 Steps to generate a Knowledge Map

-3. Read the top-level nodes first.
-They should tell you what the source is about and how its main parts connect.
+- Read the top nodes first.
+They should show the main ideas and how they connect.

-5. Select nodes and edges to inspect why two concepts are connected.
+- Select nodes and edges to see why two ideas connect.

-Step text equivalent for the visual: add sources, generate the map, read the top nodes, open nested detail, inspect edges, and verify important relationships against the source.
+In short: add sources, make the map, read the top nodes, open more detail, inspect edges, and check key links in the source.

 The screenshot shows a real Atlas Knowledge Map built from a processed source about knowledge maps and multi-level content.
 Visible nodes include "Problems in Knowledge Communication," "Knowledge Maps as a Solution," "Hierarchical Knowledge Organisation," "Multi-Level Content: Format, Benefits, Uses," and "Creating Multi-Level Content."